Jrue Holiday NBA Playoffs Player Props: Bucks vs. Heat

 Jrue Holiday Insights vs. the Heat

-- Holiday is averaging 6.1 three-point field goal attempts per game this season, which is 12.4% of his team's attempts from beyond the arc.

-- Holiday's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.

-- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.
+- The Heat are the second-best defensive squad in the league, allowing 109.8 points per contest.

-- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per contest.
+- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked team in the NBA.

-- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.
+- Giving up 25.6 assists per game, the Heat are the 14th-ranked squad in the league.

-- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per game.

 Jrue Holiday vs. the Heat